 Even if you think seasons won’t match up, you can always layer a hand-me-down short-sleeve top over a long-sleeve one you purchased.
 You especially may want to save “classic” items that aren’t prone to fashion trends… pajamas, blue jeans, cardigans to wear over dresses, and simple church dresses don’t change much from one year to the next.

-Clothing doesn’t have to be expensive.
-Many options for children’s clothing are free, and others that aren’t free can be very frugal.
+I hope this inspires you to find creative ways to save money on clothing — for free or very cheap!
+And I hope this shows you how doable it is.
 My children have lots of clothing from Gymboree, Baby Gap, Old Navy, and the Children’s Place, almost none of which came directly from the store.

 How do you save money on children’s clothing?

-Brandi is a stay-at-home mom of three children blogging at Uncommon Commonness about homeschooling, whole foods, crafts, frugality, family, and faith.
+Brandi is a stay-at-home mom of three homeschooled children.
+She loves whole foods, crafts, frugality, family, and faith.